tiagofreire-pt/Home_Assistant_Hisense_TV/README.md

 This is my successful experience getting this to work, with a TV Hisense H43B7320 and its firmware version `V0000.01.00a.K0117`.

+Tested on Home Assistant Core version 0.111.4 and Mosquitto add-on version 5.1.

 First of all, install the RemoteNow app on your android smartphone (https://play.google.com/store/apps/details?id=com.universal.remote.ms&hl=en).
 Pair the said smartphone with the TV, using the app.
 Save the mac address of this device for later.

 Put this inside a `hisense.conf`, in the Home Assistant Core (HA) folder `/share/mosquitto/`: